TonyRipa/PlaceValue/README.md

 #### Complex

 <i>complex.js</i> is a datatype for representing complex numbers.
 WholePlaceValue can use Complex to represent WholePlaceValue's digits.
-For example: ii * 2 = 2́2́.
+For example: $ii * 2 = \overset{.}{2}\overset{.}{2}$.
 Imaginary digits look like regular digits but with a dot on top.
 Complex.js is basically implemented as a pair of numeric instance variables (for real and imaginary components) with instance functions appropriately defined to manipulate (carry out complex arithmetic on) its instance variables.

 #### RationalComplex